Canterbury Community Nursery School 2025-2026

-Afternoon Enrichment – Our children two years and older are eligible to participate in our afternoon enrichment programs, extending our school day beyond noon.
+Afternoon Enrichment – Our children 16 months and older are eligible to participate in our afternoon enrichment programs, extending our school day beyond noon.
 Offered Monday through Friday.
 This program provides children with additional time to have lunch and explore all of our learning opportunities with creative activities.
 Children may stay until 2:00 pm or 5:00pm.

 Children who attend after 2:00 PM will also have a storytime and rest period.
 This will be followed by a snack and additional opportunities to enjoy physical fitness and classroom activities.